ddeitterick/zerotier-gateway/README.md

       -e DOCKER_HOST=“[HOST_IP]” \
       ddeitterick/zerotier-gateway

+The environment variable `DOCKER_HOST` specifies the IP address of the computer running Docker (Synology NAS in my example).
 You will then need to connect the "bridge" network (referenced as bridge-zerotier-gateway in the command below) to the Docker container so that ZeroTier clients can access the Synology NAS IP address:

     docker network connect bridge-zerotier-gateway zerotier-gateway